 On July 25, 2017, the tribunal decided the arbitration in favor of Valores Mundiales and Consorcio Andino, by dismissing the jurisdictional objections raised by the Republic and concluding that the Republic had violated provisions of the Investment Treaty.
 According to the Award issued by the arbitration tribunal, the Republic must pay US\$430.4 million to Valores Mundiales and Consorcio Andino as damages resulting from its violation of certain provisions of the Investment Treaty, plus compound interest at Libor +2% since January 22, 2013 and until the Award's effective payment date.
 As of December 31, 2019, the award plus interest amounts to approximately US\$537.5 million.
-The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37.
+The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants during the arbitration.
+Both, the amount of the award plus interest and the legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37.